Relation as the Essence of Existence

 </dnr:tensor>

-<!-- Attributes for Relationships -->
+<!-- Relationships grouping for K-theory connections. -->

 <dnr:relation id="R1" type="resonance" source="E1" target="E2">

-<dnr:attribute name="description" value="Interaction between ring structure and module properties." />
+<dnr:attribute name="description" value="Interaction between ring structure and module properties."/>

 </dnr:relation>